kimptoc/wowactivityfeed/readme.md

 - link from guild page/ member to their own page
 - anything else?

+- when a search fails, provide link to armory using given details, to help find char

 - use wget to crawl site and trigger conversions (or just copy english version...)
 - or exp/imp prod registered table to gen lots of combos